awwwdev/portfolio-astro/src/content/tips/avoid-using-height-as-much-as-possible.md

 - responsiveness
 ---

-A 3 line pragraph could be 5 line in smaller screen.
+A 3 lines pragraph could be 5 lines in a smaller screen.
 You need to allow element's height to be automatically calculated.

 If you do `height: 5rem` your text might need more height in a smaller screen and text overflows (goes out of the element box).